samjones00/docs/docs/_documentation/ztest.md

 title: ztest
 ---

-Excited to announce the culmination of many high-level productivity features ServiceStack gained in this release that makes it vastly more productive to rapidly develop data-driven APIs which has seen AutoQuery gain full CRUD support over its Data Models where it's now able to declaratively implement Create, Updates, Partial Updates and Deletes APIs.
+We're excited to announce the culmination of many high-level productivity features ServiceStack gained in this release that makes it vastly more productive to rapidly develop data-driven APIs which has seen AutoQuery gain full CRUD support where it's now able to declaratively implement Create, Updates, Partial Updates and Deletes APIs.

-To maximize their utility Auto CRUD Services are equipped with additional declarative powers, alleviating their need for common operations requiring any implementation which can be used to apply mandatory filters to limit Multitenant & Soft Deleted records, populate internal data models with Audit info & Complex Expressions, Auto Mapping between different DTO & Data Model properties, support for Optimistic concurrency & the ability to easily enable high-end App-level features like full Executable Audit History for all AutoCrud operations enabling EventSourcing-like capabilities in being able to re-create entity state by re-running Audit History.
+To maximize their utility AutoQuery/CRUD Services gain additional declarative powers whereby most common operations can continue to be implemented entirely from just their declarative Request DTO definition which is able to apply mandatory filters to limit Multitenant & Soft Deleted records, populate internal data models with Audit info & Complex Expressions, Auto Mapping between different DTO & Data Model properties, support for Optimistic concurrency & the ability to easily enable high-end App-level features like full Executable Audit History for all CRUD operations enabling EventSourcing-like capabilities in being able to re-create entity state by re-running their Audit History.

 Whilst all Services benefit from the new enhanced Fluent Validation capabilities where all built-in validators can now be applied declaratively, including new support for top-level "Type" validators which can be used to enforce Type Authorization rules directly on DTOs without implementation dependencies.
-The declarative validation rules can also sourced from dynamic sources like an RDBMS where they're instantly applied at runtime whilst maintaining maximum performance.
+Declarative validation rules can also sourced from dynamic sources like an RDBMS where they're both instantly applied at runtime & cached locally for max performance.

-As this is another Mega release, if you're time constrained skim the ToC below to get an overview of what's in this release and skip to the interested parts:
+If you're time constrained, skim the ToC below to get a quick overview of what's in this release and to jump directly to features you're interested in:

 # Table of Contents